Mustafa Abdul Jalil: Assassination of Abdul Fatah Younis

 An email from Sidney Blumenthal to Hillary Clinton states that "in July and August 2011 NTC security officers discovered evidence that Younis was in secret contact with Saif al Islam Qaddafi.
 In response to this report a sensitive source stated that Jalil ordered NTC security officers to assassinate Younis while en route to a meeting at NTC headquarters.
 Jalil then reported that Younis had been killed by Islamist dissidents among his troops."

-The same email to Clinton also states that "Zidan's efforts are complicated by the ongoing legal problems of former National Transitional Council (NTC) leader Mustafa Abdul-Jalil, who will be questioned by both military and civilian prosecutors regarding his role in the July 2011 assassination of General Abdel-Fattah Younis, Gadhafi's former interior minister and one of the first major defectors from the old regime.
+The same email to Clinton also states that "Zeidan's efforts are complicated by the ongoing legal problems of former National Transitional Council (NTC) leader Mustafa Abdul-Jalil, who will be questioned by both military and civilian prosecutors regarding his role in the July 2011 assassination of General Abdel-Fattah Younis, Gadhafi's former interior minister and one of the first major defectors from the old regime.
 Jalil and 10 other NTC officials have been charged with Younis' death, though none have been arrested".

 In an October 2020 TV interview, Jalil denied any involvement in Younis' assassination, but alleged Younis' defection was a ruse to preserve the "deep state" of the Gaddafi regime.